TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Index.rst

    The type allows users to build information hierarchies (in XML) according to the data structure.
-In this sense the Data Structure is like a DTD (Document Type Definition) for the backend which can render a dynamic forms based on the Data Structure.
+In this sense the Data Structure is like a DTD (Document Type Definition) for the backend which can render a dynamic form based on the Data Structure.

--  The configuration of plugins of many common extensions with flexforms like `news <https://extensions.typo3.org/extension/news>`__.
+-  The configuration of plugins of many common extensions with FlexForms like `news <https://extensions.typo3.org/extension/news>`__.

 -  FlexForms can be used for containers created by the extensions like